test-moodle/moodle-paygw_razorpay/README.md

 2. Grab your Razorpay API Client ID and Secret keys
 3. Configure the Razorpay payment account in Moodle with those keys and your payment method
 4. Add 'Enrolment on payment' to the Moodle courses that you want
-5. Configure the enrolment method with the currency you want to use
+5. Configure the enrolment method with the currency INR (Indian Rupees) only

-## Testing Credentials
+## Demo Credentials
-You can use following testing(sandbox) credentials to test this plugin with your moodle setup.
+You can use following demo(sandbox) credentials to test this plugin with your moodle setup.
 1. Client Id: rzp_test_kKjykaHKFgQy56
 2. Secret Key: mLIJrSZjIRWiWsrTzXPBp18Q